g4m817/llm-instruction-adherence/README.md

-# Early-Tripwire for System-Instruction Adherence
+# Tripwire for System-Instruction Adherence
 ## Note From the Author
 > **This repo was heavily inspired by *Attention Tracker* (Montasser & Zou, 2023).
 You could think of it as a simplified, hobbyist spin: it uses some different  embedding-based features, a narrower scope (“don’t say X” instruction adherence), and swaps their detection approach for a lightweight scoring + gating heuristic.
 It’s absolutely not novel research, and I probably goofed up parts of the testing.
 That said, I wanted to share it as a weekend project for others curious about instruction adherence tripwires at inference time.**
 >